(In all the measurements below: tbsp - tablespoon

 Psyllium Husks

-which stocks it, this is the brand I use:
+it in supermarkets.
+This is the brand I use:

 -